LuodachuiXG/LuodachuiXG/README.md

 You can call me Loac or Luodachui.

-Im a 21 years old Chinese boy come from Jiangsu China
+Im a 21 years old Chinese boy come from Jiangsu China.

-I am currently studying software engineering at a university in Nanjing, Jiangsu China
+I am currently studying software engineering at a university in Nanjing, Jiangsu China.

 ## My hobby 🧡
 - 🪗 Listen to music.